aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/customization-index.md

     -   only deploys the 9 required centralized Interface Endpoints (removes 50 from full config).
 All services remain accessible using the AWS public endpoints, but require traversing the perimeter firewalls
     -   removes the perimeter VPC Interface Endpoints
-    -   reduces the Fortigate instance sizes from c5n.2xl to c5n.xl (VM08 to VM04) in _Variant 2: IPSec VPN with Active/Active Fortinet cluster_ option
+    -   reduces the Fortigate instance sizes from c5n.2xl to c6i.xl (VM08 to VM04) in _Variant 2: IPSec VPN with Active/Active Fortinet cluster_ option
-    -   removes the Unclass ou and VPC

 -   Review additional details [here](./ca-west-1-region-configuration.md)